yasoon13/Quotations/README.md

+# Rolf Potts
+The simple willingness to improvise is more vital, in the long run, than research.
 # Chinese Proverb
 If you must play, decide on three things at the start: rules of the game,the stakes, and the quitting time.
 # George Bernard Shaw